mendix/docs/content/partners/sap/sap-leonardo-connector.md

 5. Add parameters, if required, and click **Next**.
 In most cases additional parameters are not required.

-6. Choose your app from the dropdown list of **Application**s.
+6. Choose your app from the drop-down list of **Application**s.
 In most cases you will not need to add any parameters.

 7. Click **Next**.